What is causing noise in my computer?

-Below is a listing of components within the computer that may cause unusual noises to be generated.
-To determine what components are causing your issue, verify that lights on your hardware devices, such as the CD-ROM drive, are not on.
-If you are only encountering excessive noise when a device is accessed, it is likely that device is causing your issue.
+Below is a listing of components in the computer that may cause unusual noises to be generated.
+To determine what components are creating noise, verify that lights on hardware devices, like the CD-ROM drive, are not on when you hear the noise.
+If you are only encountering excessive noise when a device is accessed, it is likely that the device is causing your issue.

-If the noise you are experiencing is occurring the entire time the computer is on, it is possible that any of the below devices may be causing your issue.
-Distinguish what device is causing the noise by reading through each of the below sections.
+If you hear the noise the entire time the computer is on, it could be any of the following devices.
+Determine what device is causing the noise by reading through each of the sections below.

-CD-ROM drives may generate noises when the drive is accessed.
-This noise should be a soft whirling noise when the CD-ROM drive is accessed.
-This noise should only be generated when the CD-ROM is accessed.
+CD-ROM (compact disc read-only memory), DVD (digital versatile disc), and other disc drives may generate noises when the drive is accessed.
+Disc drive noise should be a soft whirling noise when the CD-ROM drive is accessed and only be generated when the CD-ROM is accessed.

-It is abnormal for a CD-ROM to experience any of the below symptoms.
+It is abnormal for a CD-ROM to experience any of the symptoms below.

-If you are exhibiting any of the above issues it is likely that the CD-ROM drive is defective and it is recommended that it be replaced.
+If any of the issues above occur, the drive is likely defective, and we recommend it be replaced.

-There are several fans in computers that help provide ventilation to the computer's components.
-Below is a listing of the fans that may be causing noises in your computer.
+Many computers have several fans to help provide ventilation to the computer's components.
+Below is a listing of the fans that cause noises in your computer.

 Case fans are fans commonly attached to the front or back of a computer.
 It is normal for most additional case fans to generate additional noise (usually a low hum).
-However, you should not expect to hear any clicking noise or high pitched noise from any of the case fans.
-When this occurs it is a good indication that the fan is failing or has already failed.
+However, any clicking noise or high pitched noise from any of the case fans should not be heard.
+When this occurs, it's a good indication that the fan is failing or has already failed.

 Although not installed on all computers, some computer heat sinks may also contain a fan to help with keeping the processor cool.
-It is also not uncommon for a fan to go from quiet to loud while you're working on the laptop.
-Most computers and laptops will adjust the fan speeds when the processor is working more or computer is getting to hot.
+It's also not uncommon for a fan to go from quiet to loud while you're working on the laptop.
+Most computers and laptops adjust the fan speeds when the processor is working more, or the computer is getting too hot.

-You should only expect to hear a slight hum from the CPU fan; below are some issues that may cause additional noise from your CPU fan.
+You should only expect to hear a slight hum from the CPU (central processing unit) fan.
+Below are some issues that may cause additional noise from your CPU fan.

-- Cable is hitting the fan causing a vibration.
+- A cable is hitting the fan causing a vibration.

-- CPU fan is bad causing additional noise.
+- The CPU fan is bad causing additional noise.